ZenoAFfectionate/SCUT_DBCD25/README.md

 # University Course Registration and Grade Management System

-A comprehensive database-driven application for managing university course registration, student enrollment, and grade management.
+A comprehensive database-driven application for managing university course registration, student enrollment, and grade management. ()

+> **Attention:** If you are a CS student at SCUT working on **"Database Course Design 2025"**, please **do not** directly reference this project — I am the teaching assistant for that course.
+This project was created solely to test MetaGPT's functionality in software development and to provide insights for AI-agent development in the LLM era.

 ## Features